zoonooz/zoonooz.github.io/_posts/blog/2015-02-14-howto-make-polygon-image-mask.md

 ## Create Path

 Let's create new swift playground file so we can see the updates when we made changes to the code and then create the custom `UIView` subclass to show our path in `drawRect()` method.
-Also put `import Darwin` for Math constants.

 ```swift
 import UIKit